tldr-pages/tldr/pages/common/ed.md

 `ed --verbose`

-- Start an interactive editor session without diagnostics, byte counts and '!' prompt:
+- Start an interactive editor session with an empty document and without diagnostics, byte counts and '!' prompt:

 `ed --quiet`